story-ai/story-ai.github.io/faq.md

 **How often should I use the platform?**

-There is no minimum or maximum time for which CENTURY should be used.&nbsp; However, the more you use the platform, the more it will understand how you learn, and the more CENTURY will be able to personalise learning for you.
+There is no minimum or maximum time for which CENTURY should be used.
+However, the more you use the platform, the more it will understand how you learn, and the more CENTURY will be able to personalise learning for you.